 With that said, it is important to note that VAT Flat Rate Scheme takes into account the reclaiming of VAT on expenses; therefore if you choose to be FRS registered you will not be able to reclaim VAT on any expenses with the exception of Capital Expenditure over £2000.

-How we can help you:
+How we can help you

-- Expert accountants with vast expertise
+- Service from expert accountants with vast contractor accountancy expertise

 - Payroll, bookkeeping, invoicing, back office support and administration